Andrea Peyser: Career

 Peyser's first job in journalism after graduating from college was a temporary assignment for the Albany, New York, bureau of the Associated Press.
 She then moved to the West Virginia bureau, followed by a brief time at CNN, and then moved to The Tampa Tribune.

 Peyser was hired by the New York Post in 1989, and became a columnist after her coverage of an alleged sex scandal concerning the New York Mets during spring training in the early 1990s.
-In 1995 she released, "Mother Love, Deadly Love: The Susan Smith Murders (HarperCollins).The Washington Post has described Peyser as an "object of fascination among some media observers in New York, who count her unforgiving, exuberantly spiteful columns as a guilty pleasure."
+In 1995 she released, Mother Love, Deadly Love: The Susan Smith Murders (HarperCollins).

+The Washington Post has described Peyser as an "object of fascination among some media observers in New York, who count her unforgiving, exuberantly spiteful columns as a guilty pleasure."
 New York magazine described her as "the Madame Defarge of the New York Post" in a 2004 profile.

-Her 2002 column titled "The confessions of the Jogger 5 do not lie" appears in the Ken Burns documentary The Central Park Five.
-The convictions of the five juveniles who confessed in the 1989 Central Park jogger case were vacated after another man's confession was substantiated by DNA evidence.

-In 2009, she came out with "Celebutards: The Hollywood Hacks, Limousine Liberals and Pandering Politicians Who Are Destroying America through the publisher, Kensington.
+In 2009, she came out with Celebutards: The Hollywood Hacks, Limousine Liberals and Pandering Politicians Who Are Destroying America through the publisher Kensington.